-The president shall have the power to increase or decrease the size of committees and the makeup thereof.
+The president shall have the power to increase or decrease the size of committees and the makeup thereof a) Awards and Banquet

 In all committees a majority of its members shall constitute a quorum.

 SECTION 2.
 The following Committees are hereby created: